Skip to Main Content

 When Should I Be Concerned About My Child’s Anxiety?

-If your child is having problems in school or with friends and family due to feelings of constant anxiousness or nervousness, it may be a sign to get help.
+If your child is having problems in school or with friends and family because they constantly feel anxious or nervous, it is time to get help.

 If you notice that your child may have anxiety or shows warning signs of anxiety, it is important to seek help from a professional such as their healthcare provider.

 Teens with anxiety may also turn to substance use as a way to self-medicate.
 Substance use disorders and mental health disorders like anxiety commonly co-occur with each other.
-Each can cause symptoms of either disorder to worsen.
+Each disorder can cause symptoms of the other to worsen.

 Early intervention is important and effective if your teen is struggling with substance abuse.